ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 </br>

 There are many graph morphisms from graph `choice 1` to graph `choice 2`.
-But there is exactly one arrow (dotted) that will make the 2 three-sided diagrams (2 triangles) formed by two yellow arrows and the dotted arrow commute.
+But there is exactly one morphism (dotted) that will make the 2 three-sided diagrams (marked by two yellow triangles) commute.
 This dotted arrow is again the most intuitive one, mapping blue vertices/edges to blue, green vertices/edges to green, orange to orange.
 This arrow from `choice 1` to `choice 2` is dotted to signify that there is only one such morphism.

-> The above diagram has 4 commuting diagrams pasted together (including the 2 squares [^1] starting at `overlap`).
+> The above diagram has 4 commuting diagrams pasted together (including the 2 squares [^2] starting at `overlap`).
 Commuting diagrams are like ecosystems in balance.
 When ecosystems are pasted together along their edges, any change in one ecosystem will create a change in the other.
 When the “most natural” information flows along the morphisms, all the ecosystems are in balance.

-[^1]: A four-sided commuting diagram

 ```{image} assets/Ch5/8c.png
 :alt: Whoopsy!